The Fifth Discipline

 Systems thinking is crucial because it shifts the focus from individual events to understanding the underlying patterns and structures that drive behavior.
 This perspective helps organizations avoid quick fixes that only address symptoms rather than root causes.

-Examples of systems thinking in action include:
+systems thinking in action include:

 Sign up for FREE and get access to 1,400+ books summaries.